bruce-dunwiddie/Linq.Expressions-Examples/Examples/Methods/README.md

 // define the body of the lambda

-// we're going to just have a single method call within the body MethodCallExpression body = Expression.Call(
+// we're going to just have a single method call within the body

+// we're using the overload with just two arguments because we're
+// calling a static method with no instance object MethodCallExpression body = Expression.Call(
     parse,
     new Expression[] { dateAsString });